 Delta Dental has two provider networks: Delta Dental PPO and Delta Dental Premier.
-Employees enrolled in the Select plan should visit a provider in Delta Dental’s PPO network.
-Employees enrolled in the Select Plus plan should visit a provider in Delta Dental’s PPO and/or Premier network.
-To receive coverage for dental services, members must choose a dentist within one of Delta Dental’s networks based on the plan they are enrolled in.
-Delta Dental’s PPO network provides the richest discounts to services.
-There is no benefit for out-of-network providers.
+If you enroll in the Select plan, you should use a provider in Delta Dental’s PPO network.
+If you enroll in the Select Plus plan, you should use a provider in Delta Dental’s PPO and/or Premier network.
+To receive coverage for dental services, you must choose a dentist within one of Delta Dental’s networks.
+Delta Dental’s PPO network provides the deepest discounts for services.
+There are no dental benefits for out-of-network providers.

 Not sure if your dentist is in one of the networks?
 Call Delta Dental at (800) 236-3712, visit Delta Dental at deltadentalwi.com/state-of-wi or contact your dentist directly.

 Note: ID cards for Supplemental Dental are separate from the ID cards for Uniform Dental.
 If you enroll in both, Supplemental Dental and Uniform Dental, bring both ID cards with you to your appointment.
 After enrolling Delta Dental mails ID card.
 You may also login and print an ID card online at www.deltadentalwi.com/state-of-wi.

-For Supplemental Dental (Delta Dental) premiums, see the Premiums page.
+For Supplemental Dental premiums, see the Premiums page.

 Forms & Resources